reasonml/reason/docker/README.md

     Hello, Reason!

 You can further edit your source file from the host machine and rebuild the native app from your docker container.
-The build artefacts are found in your host machins `hello_reason` directory.
+The build artifacts are found in your host machines `hello_reason` directory.